If you had to choose, would you save a dying culture, or a dying ecosystem?

 This is a battle being fought across Africa and it is a question that brings two disciplines face-to-face, Conservation and Anthropology.

 Both are trying to protect something that is under threat.
-The decline of wildlife populations and the destruction of natural habitats, by an economic model dependent on infinite extraction and never-ending growth, have been well documented.
+The decline of wildlife populations and the destruction of natural habitats, caused by an economic model dependent on infinite extraction and never-ending growth, has been well documented.
 As too have the losses of ancient cultures, languages and traditions, to the ever-expanding cultural virus that is the Western way of life.

 In many respects the two disciplines have a common enemy: the forces that push us to use resources unsustainably, the search for a “quick buck”, the base desires of mankind to consume more, to have it quicker, have it easier and have it cheaper.